AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to use session history without turning progress into pressure" belongs in the blog because it explains the decision before the download.
-For "How to use session history without turning progress into pressure", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "How to use session history without turning progress into pressure", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Progress use: session history" belongs in the blog because it explains the decision before the download.
+For "Progress use: session history", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Progress use: session history", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway